The 2019 Rice baseball season saw mixed results and no NCAA Tournament bid, but head coach Matt Bragga is confident about the progress made in Year 1.

 Bragga is under no illusions that gradual shifts will be enough for a program with the rich tradition of Rice baseball.
 But he’s confident that his abilities combined with the talent and resources available to him at South Main will produce a winning formula, sooner rather than later.

 “I’ve dreamed since I started coaching baseball 23 years ago to coach at a premier baseball program in the country… That’s what Rice is.
 This is a goal that’s been on my mind for 23 years,” Bragga declared, “This program is going in the right direction.
 We’re going to get this program to the pinnacle of college baseball.
-I believe that with all my heart.”Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+I believe that with all my heart.”Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.